nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `clear` removes all internship applications in the WorkBook.

 <div markdown="block" class="alert alert-success">
-**:bulb: Tip:** If you cleared your internship applications by mistake, fret not you can easily undo this!
+**:bulb: Tip:** If you cleared your internship applications by mistake, fret not as you can easily undo this!
 </div>

 ### 6.7.
 Undoing your previous command: